 The first module will offer you your first encounter with the world of technology.
 You will be introduced to various disciplines, such as statics and classic dynamics.
 You will soon discover the importance of knowing, and being able to apply, mathematical methods.
 Using so-called “lumped element models”, you will learn to render the more striking details of dynamic systems in your surroundings in simple models.
 In your first project, you will apply your knowledge of mechanics by tackling a research question, producing a solid model description and validating it with an experiment.

 With students of Applied Physics, you will learn all about thermodynamics and thermodynamic cycles such as engines, refrigerators and heat pumps.
 Various methods of heat transport will be the focus of the lab work.
 The maths you need to solve thermodynamic problems will also be part of this module.
 You and your project team will design, build and test a thermodynamic system such as a cooler (refrigerator) or energy supply system.

 In order to predict how materials and their properties will behave, you need to know more about the material's atoms and atom structure.
 The central theme in this third module is the relationship between a material's properties and its structure at atomic level.
-For example, think about the relationship between transparency and how atoms are positioned.
-You will take part in this module together with students from our Chemical Engineering programme.
+You will take part in this module with students from our Chemical Engineering programme.
 You will be learning about quantum mechanics and materials at a molecular level, with a special emphasis on organic materials and polymers.
 The team project in this module consists of researching available literature to find out which roles various materials play in new energy applications.
-So, as a team, you will advise on which materials can best be used for your designated application.
 Another area that you will consider throughout this module is the influence that technological developments have on society.